Economic Cooperation Organization: Council of Ministers

 The Council of Ministers (COM) is the highest policy and decision-making body and is composed of the various Ministers of Foreign Affairs or such other representatives of the ministerial rank as may be designated by the respective governments.
 The COM meets at least once a year by rotation among the member states.

 Council of Permanent Representatives

 The Council of Permanent Representatives (CPR) consists of the Permanent Representatives/Ambassadors of the member states accredited to the Islamic Republic of Iran as well as to the ECO and the Director-General for ECO Affairs of the Ministry of Foreign Affairs of the Islamic Republic of Iran.

 Regional Planning Council

 The Regional Planning Council (RPC) is composed of the Heads of the Planning Organizations of member states or other representatives of corresponding authorities.

 ECO Secretariat

 The ECO Secretariat consists of six directorates and six sections in the ECO Secretariat staffed by professionals working in the relevant areas of regional economic cooperation.
-Each directorate is headed by a director while the each section is run by head of section.
+Each directorate is headed by a director while each section is run by a head of section.
 There are also several programme officers and research officers working in each directorate of the Secretariat.